Larry Taylor: 1970s

-In 1974, Taylor became part of The Hollywood Fats Band led by Mike "Hollywood Fats" Mann.
-The pair joined Canned Heat for a King Biscuit Flower Hour concert in 1979.
+1980s–2010s

+Taylor returned to Canned Heat again for five years in 1987.
 Taylor recorded Reheated in 1988, again with Canned Heat.
+He also briefly toured with them again from 1996 to 1997.

+In 2002, the surviving members of the Hollywood Fats band reformed.
+Not wanting to be a ghost band, they changed the name to "Hollywood Blue Flames".

-He toured and recorded with his former band a few more times until 1999.
-In 2007, Taylor and Harvey Mandel reunited with Fito de la Parra and the rest of the current Canned Heat line-up to perform certain shows.
+In 2010, Taylor and Harvey "The Snake" Mandel reunited with Adolfo "Fito" de la Parra and the rest of the current Canned Heat line-up to perform certain shows.
 Taylor, Mandel and de la Parra were all in the line-up that played Woodstock.
-The three members of Canned Heat's Woodstock line-up toured extensively from 2009 to 2013.
+The three members of Canned Heat's Woodstock line-up toured extensively from 2010 to 2014.

-Taylor became a leading exponent and practitioner of the acoustic upright bass in the contemporary blues scene.
-He was quite prominently seen with his upright bass in the live blues film, Lightning in a Bottle.
-He was also featured in a concert DVD released in winter 2013, from the album Time Brings About A Change by Floyd Dixon.
+He was featured in a concert DVD released in winter 2013, from the album Time Brings About A Change by Floyd Dixon.
 This concert features three elder piano players – Dixon, Pinetop Perkins and Henry Gray — and was filmed at the Rhythm Room in Phoenix, Arizona on 1 and 2 June 2006.

 Taylor played on numerous Tom Waits albums and was the bass player in his touring band.
+He appeared with Waits on Late Night with Conan O'Brien, The Tonight Show, Late Show with David Letterman (in 2012) and a show hosted by Jon Stewart.
+He played on ten of Waits' studio albums released between 1980 and 2011.

 In 2014, Taylor was nominated for a Blues Music Award in the 'Best Instrumentalist – Bass' category.

+Death

-Larry Taylor died on 19 August 2019 at the age of 77 from cancer.
+Larry Taylor died at his home in Lake Balboa, Los Angeles on 19 August 2019 at the age of 77 after a 12-year long battle with cancer.
+He was survived by his wife Andrea and their three children.

+Tom Waits remembered Taylor by writing on his website: